Needwood Forest: Enclosure and deforestation

 In 1776, Francis Noel Clarke Mundy privately published a book of poetry called Needwood Forest which contained his own poem of the same name and supportive contributions from Sir Brooke Boothby Bt., Erasmus Darwin and Anna Seward.
 The purpose of Mundy's poems was to resist calls for the enclosure of the forest.
 Seward wrote a poem called "The fall of Needwood Forest", which she regarded as "one of the most beautiful local poems".
 Seward's parents adopted Honora Sneyd Edgeworth, who was probably related to the engraver, Mary Emma Sneyd.
 By the early 1790s, Thomas Gisborne held the perpetual curacy of Barton-under-Needwood.
 Gisborne regarded Needwood much as Gilbert White did Selborne, and wrote of his walks in the forest to resist enclosure.

-However, in 1803 an Act of Parliament was passed, allowing the forestry commissioners to enclose the lands and deforest it.
+However, an act of Parliament, the Needwood Forest or Chase Inclosure Act 1801 (41 Geo.
+3. (U.K.) c. lvi) was passed, allowing the Forestry Commissioners to enclose the lands and deforest it.
 By 1811 the land had been divided amongst a number of claimants.
 By 1851 Needwood Forest was described as forming "one of the most beautiful and highly cultivated territories in the honour of Tutbury, which contains 9437 acre of land, in the five parishes of Hanbury, Tutbury, Tatenhill, Yoxall, and Rolleston, and subdivided into the four wards of Tutbury, Barton, Marchington, and Yoxall, which together form a district of over 7 mi in length and three in breadth, extending northwards from Wichnor to Marchington Woodlands."